The Dying Death Penalty: Momentum for Repeal is Growing Nationwide

 More and more Americans are concerned that the death penalty is an ineffective, expensive, unfair system that risks executing an innocent person and harms families of murder victims.
 And they are recognizing that these problems can’t be fixed.

 - New York and New Jersey ended the death penalty in 2007.
 New Mexico did the same in 2009.
-Illinois repealed in 2011, Connecticut in 2012, and Maryland in 2013, bringing the total to 18 states without the death penalty.
+Illinois repealed in 2011, Connecticut in 2012, Maryland in 2013, and Nebraska in 2015, bringing the total to 19 states without the death penalty.

 Maryland tried everything to make the death penalty more accurate: a moratorium, two studies, and the most extensive set of reforms the nation has seen.
 The end result was a system that was more complex, more costly, more arbitrary, more agonizing to victims’ families, and it still couldn’t eliminate the risk of executing an innocent person.
 They finally concluded the death penalty is a failure.

-Many more states are poised to follow suit
+More states are poised to follow suit or have suspended executions

-- Three governors suspended executions in the last three years, calling into question the entire death penalty system when they did so:
+- Four governors suspended executions in the last several years, calling into question the entire death penalty system when they did so: